 Simple: The businesses that make it easier for the artists to create their worlds.
-If you’ve got ten minutes, watch this session I gave at the State of Now Conference in NYC last year (I’ve posted this on this blog before, but here it is again):
+If you’ve got ten minutes, watch this session I gave at the State of Now Conference in NYC in 2012 (I’ve posted this on this blog before, but here it is again):

 If you don’t have ten minutes, I’ll sum it up: Any business that saves me time and makes it easier for me to change the lives of my fans.
 CD Baby puts me in all the legitimate digital streaming sites except Pandora, all the major marketplaces, and even handles synch licensing now.
 That’s time I can spend working on tunes instead of paperwork.
 Hootsuite lets me update every one of my social profiles at the same time, rather than spending half an hour just re-posting the same new concert video.
 Artistdata (run by the oh-so-useless Sonicbids) puts my upcoming concert dates on local calendars so I don’t have to waste time visiting every local entertainment rag’s site.
-Ziibra, still in development, looks like a promising way to help turn casual fans into paying subscribers just like my own Matthew Ebel dot net
+Patreon, now fairly ubiquitous, helps turn casual fans into paying subscribers (like my own Officer’s Club.)

 The business that will succeed in the new Music Industry are the ones that facilitate the artist’s relationship with their fans.
 It will require them to focus less on plastering their name and their brand on everything and more on acting behind-the-scenes.
 It’s a difficult thing to do in an industry that is notorious for its colossal egos, but the businesses that let the artist shine without making them look like a NASCAR driver (covered in logos) will be the ones that attract real, working musicians like myself.